edgedb/easy-edgedb/chapter20/index.md

   }
 }
 ```

-The enum `Transport` never really got used, and needs some more transportation types.
-We didn't look at these in detail, but in the book there are a lot of different types of transport.
-In the last chapter, Arthur's team that waited at Varna used a boat called a "steam launch" which is smaller than the boat "The Demeter", for example.
-This enum would probably be used in the game logic itself in this sort of way:

-- Choosing `Feet` gives the character a certain speed and costs nothing,
-- `HorseDrawnCarriage` increases speed but decreases money,
-- `Train` increases speed the most but decreases money and can only follow railway lines.

 The `PCNumber` type has been quite useful, allowing us to keep track of how many `PC` objects have been created even if some of them get deleted later.
 If you end up adding and deleting a lot of `PC` objects then the following query will show pretty different numbers between the latest sequence number and the total number of `PC` objects: